Quartz

 "Yeah, well, it was a spur of the moment thing."

-"It was really damn good, Quartz!"
+"It was really damn good, Art!"

 "Pfft."

 Eventually, they headed off into the morning, on the well-worn track to the huts.
 It wound quietly through the trees to a humble but neat village that a small river crossed partly into.
-The two huts they were staying in were near the river.
-Yet the village was a place that they both knew they wouldn't stay in for long.
-The dragons were good-natured, sure, and welcoming too, but it wasn't for them.
+The huts they were staying in were near the river.
+Yet, the village was a place that they both knew they wouldn't stay in for long.
+The residing dragons were good-natured, sure, and welcoming too, but it wasn't for them.
 The villagers knew it too, somehow.
 While their generosity was abounding, the dragons kept them at an arm's length.

 Quartz let a crooked smile slant his mouth as the pair walked in companionable silence.
 Somewhere above a bird greeted the sun, and he idly kicked a rock by the side of the path.